 Now that we’ve covered why you should want to know how to grow your online business, we can move onto the first step in growing your business using the internet.
 If you’re going to reach more of your potential customers online, you need to make sure you are meeting their needs.
 Let’s talk about how to find out what your customers really want.

-When finding out how to grow your online business, it’s important that you don’t let loose on the internet with a one size fits all approach.
-This is particularly important to remember when targeting new audiences.
-For example, price might be the deciding factor to your target audience in one country whilst quality could be of utmost importance to those in another country.
-To know how to grow your online business, you need to find out what’s really important to your target audience.
+When finding out how to grow your business online, it’s important that you don’t let loose on the internet with a one size fits all approach.
+This is particularly important when targeting new audiences.
+For example, the price might be the deciding factor to your target audience in one country while product quality could be most important to those in another country.
+As you grow your online business, you need to find out what’s really important to your target audience.
 This requires some customer research.

 Begin with a simple online search.
-Use Google to begin shaping an idea of what your typical ideal customer looks like.
-There’s a wealth of information available online with plenty of data, facts and figures to help you make generalizations across your target audience.
-That being said, one thing to be wary of when collecting data is the source of your information; make sure you’re satisfied that the research is reliable.
+Use Google to begin shaping an idea of what your ideal customer looks like.
+There’s a wealth of information available online with plenty of data, facts, and figures to help you make generalizations across your target audience.
+That being said, be wary of the source of your information when collecting data and make sure you’re satisfied that the research is reliable.

-A good way to gain insight is to find out where your ideal customers hang out online.
-Pick a fact that applies to your target audience, their age range for example, and search for answers to their online behaviour.
-You might be surprised by what you find.
-For instance, 59% of 18-29 year olds use Instagram, compared to only 18% of 50-64 years olds.
+For instance, 59% of 18-29 year olds use Instagram, compared to only 18% of 50-64 year olds.
 But, 72% of 50-64 year olds do use Facebook.
-So if you’re wanting to know how to grow your online business and your target audience are generally between 50-64 years old, it might not be worth your while to invest time in using Instagram, but you could consider a strategy for Facebook.
+So, if you want to know how to grow your business online and your primary target audience is 50-64 years old, it might not be worth your while to invest time in using Instagram, but you could consider a strategy for Facebook.

-Once you’ve gathered some basic information about your target audience, you can use it to create ‘personas’.
-This involves building a selection of different fictional characters that could be part of your target audience and inventing a narrative around them, including information about their life, behaviour, likes and dislikes, everyday challenges and desires for the future.
-Customer research is about generalising your target audience; after you’ve done this, creating personas can help you see your ideal customers as individuals again.
+Once you’ve gathered some basic information about your target audience, you can use it to create buyer personas.
+Buyer personas are different fictional characters that could be part of your target audience and as you build them you invent a narrative around each buyer persona.
+This includes information about their day-to-day, behavior, likes and dislikes, challenges, and desires for the future.
+Customer research is about generalizing your target audience; after you’ve done this, creating buyer personas can help you see your ideal customers as individuals again.

-Once you’ve found out which social media platforms are favoured by your target audience, you can use social listening tools to set up ‘streams’.
+Once you’ve found out which social media platforms are favored by your target audience, you can use social listening tools to set up streams.
 Instead of spending hours trawling through various social media feeds, a stream will collect every post that includes a certain keyword.

-If you don’t want to do any of the leg work yourself, you can use websites like answerthepublic.com.
-Simply search for a relevant keyword to your business and you’ll be served up a list of questions that have been asked on the internet relating to that keyword.
+If you don’t want to do any of the legwork yourself, you can use websites like Answer the Public.
+Simply search for a keyword that is relevant to your business and you’ll be served up a list of questions that have been asked on the internet relating to that keyword.

-Additionally, there are likely to be other places that your target audience hang out; not just on social media.
-If it’s relevant to your business, check out reviews on ecommerce websites like Amazon to discover the types of products your ideal customers like and what gets them grumbling.
+Additionally, there are likely to be other places online besides social media that your target audience hangs out.
+If it’s relevant to your business, check out reviews on Ecommerce websites like Amazon to discover the types of products your ideal customers like and what gets them grumbling.

 Another great source of information are internet forums – for a truly honest opinion, there’s nothing like hearing it straight from the horse’s mouth!
 Knowing what your target audience really think is what’s going to help you know how to grow your online business.

-Your ‘personal power paradigm’ should be at the core of your strategy for how to grow your online business in a way that is manageable for you.
+Your personal power paradigm (PPP) should be at the core of your strategy and make the transition online more manageable for you.

-The personal power paradigm of your business will be made up from:
+The personal power paradigm of your business will include: